jonocodes/whyfi/slides.md

 ---

 * Bikes are inexpensive
-* Eequire no insurance, registration, license, parking spaces
+* Require no insurance, registration, license, parking spaces
 * Easy to own (storage, upkeep, replacement)
 * Saves time and money for not going to the gym
 * Reduces medical spending